chrissearle/www_cso/src/blog/2019/04/25-kafka-java-to-scala-java.md

 settings.put(ConsumerConfig.VALUE_DESERIALIZER_CLASS_CONFIG, StringDeserializer.class);
 ```

-This sets up the configuration of the kafka consumer that we want an says we are working with records that use String both as key and value.
+This sets up the configuration of the kafka consumer that we want and says we are working with records that use String both as key and value.

 ```java
 KafkaConsumer<String, String> consumer = new KafkaConsumer<>(settings);